tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 Asher and Aarden helm the reins of the oxen pulling the wagon; Gar rides in the wagon with the supplies.
 After brief introductions, Asher & Aarden discuss the escort mission as Gar rummages through the supplies to determine what the group is transporting.

 **Introductions.** Asher is a researcher engrossed in the study of Fey magic.
-Aarden is tracking down a trio of tribes-people that have gone missing; the note is his only lead and is trying to determine Gundren's connection.
+Aarden is tracking down a trio of tribes-people that have gone missing; Gundren's note is his only lead and he's trying to determine the connection.
 Gar has been assigned to escort the supplies on behalf of his blacksmithing guild.

 **#Fail.** Gar discovers ale amongst the wagon's provisions and attempts to imbibe some without being noticed by his companions.
 The attempt fails with both Asher & Aaden staring at him; Gar persists as if he'd gone unnoticed.